What is wrong with the object paradigm ?

 }

-See how this three things can be done independently.
+See how these three things can be done independently.

-Similar things can be archived in haskell, though constructor and destructor doesn’t exist.
-But Haskell’s variable are by default immutable, and the language is full of laziness.
-In a such context, looking for a constructor or a destructor doesn’t make sens.
+Similar things can be achieved in Haskell, though constructors and destructors don’t exist.
+But Haskell’s variables are by default immutable, and the language is full of laziness.
+In such a context, looking for a constructor or a destructor doesn’t make sense.
 But for the curious, what is done in rust for methods can be done in the same way in Haskell.

 Conclusion

-Though this article have a really catchy title, the main point is to show you another perspective for the concept of object that is quite different from the one OOP’s developer are used to.
-The first goal is to show the weakness of the object paradigm, and the second is to demonstrate how some of them can be strengthen from a small switch in the viewpoint, using emerging languages for examples.
-The view point demonstrated here is more known in the functional programming land (although not all functional programming languages offers such features).
-The Mozilla fondation made a wonderful work by creating rust, a language that provide both the functional and procedural paradigms, and also allow taking the object approach in cases where it fits better than the two previous paradigms.
+Though this article has a really catchy title, the main point is to show you another perspective for the concept of object that is quite different from the one OOP’s developer are used to.
+The first goal is to show the weakness of the object paradigm, and the second is to demonstrate how some of them can be strengthened from a small switch in the viewpoint, using emerging languages for example.
+The viewpoint demonstrated here is more known in the functional programming land (although not all functional programming languages offer such features).
+The Mozilla Foundation did wonderful work by creating Rust, a language that provides both the functional and procedural paradigms, and also allows taking the object approach in cases where it fits better than the two previous paradigms.
 I hope that it made you question yourself on the object oriented paradigm and developed your curiosity for other languages.
 The other languages mentioned are not mainstream, but the ideas they carry appear increasingly in many languages and if we cannot say which language will be the language of tomorrow, we can be sure that this language will provide many tools that are common in the functional world, probably together with our usual tools from procedural languages.
 So don’t turn your head away, just because your favorite language doesn’t provide such features :)

 -

 Things aren’t black and white.
-The object paradigm is definitively well suited for many tasks like modeling GUI. ↩
+The object paradigm is definitely well suited for many tasks like modeling GUI. ↩

 -

-Procedural paradigm means essentially that the language provide functions with side effects, and code is written linearly.
-You can see it like an enhencement of languages that only provide goto and jumps. ↩
+Procedural paradigm means essentially that the language provides functions with side effects, and code is written linearly.
+You can see it like an enhancement of languages that only provide goto and jumps. ↩

 -

 This is a really good book on good programming advices for C++ developer.
-Despite the critic made in this article, it’s definitively a book full of good practices. ↩
+Despite the criticism made in this article, it’s definitely a book full of good practices. ↩

 -